LAST MINUTE MUSICIANS BLOG

 wedding band

 Having said that, it does depend a little on the situation.
-Obviously, if you’re musician is going to be there for a very brief period of time, then providing them with a full meal might not even be practical.
+Obviously, if your musician is going to be there for a very brief period of time, then providing them with a full meal might not even be practical.

-If there isn’t a specific agreement in place, then perhaps think of it like this; If you’re musician isn’t going to be at your event for very long, then providing them with tea, coffee or soft drinks is probably fine.
+If there isn’t a specific agreement in place, then perhaps think of it like this; If your musician isn’t going to be at your event for very long, then providing them with tea, coffee or soft drinks is probably fine.

 If your musician will be there longer, or at a traditional mealtime, then access to a light meal of buffet food is probably required, at least.